voromahery/front-end-finals/README.md

 ![home](./source_materials/photograph.webp);

 ## [Acknowledgements](#acknowledgements)
-A responsive website using Sass and HTML5 in order to practice Sass.
+A responsive website using Sass, HTML5 and Javascript in order to practice Sass, I created this project in 5 days.

 ### Built With
 - [Sass](https://sass-lang.com/)